VivaRado/Advent/README.md

 Advent has NO features.
 The plan is to create all the features available in popular scripts.
 Additionally Glyphs exist for ligatures like the standard set fl, ffl … but the current version has no opentype features written to substitute the ligatures.

+At this point we have delivered Kerning and we can continue to add the basic features before exploring further features that require extension of the glyphlist.

+VivaRado is at the moment working on Cyrillic and Kazakh - Kazakh Latin Glyphlist Extension that will also bring small/tiny adaptations to existing glyphs.

 **Intended Opentype Feature Support:**